Ancient Olympic Games: Equestrian events

 Horse racing and chariot racing were the most prestigious competitions in the games, due to only the wealthy being able to afford the maintenance and transportation of horses.
 These races consisted of different events: the four-horse chariot race, the two-horse chariot race, and the horse with rider race, the rider being hand picked by the owner.
 The four-horse chariot race was the first equestrian event to feature in the Olympics, being introduced in 680 BC.
 It consisted of two horses that were harnessed under a yoke in the middle, and two outer horses that were attached with a rope.
 The two-horse chariot was introduced in 408 BC.
 The horse with rider competition, on the other hand, was introduced in 648 BC.
 In this race, Greeks did not use saddles or stirrups (the latter was unknown in Europe until about the 6th century AD), so they required good grip and balance.

 Pausanias reports that a race for carts drawn by a pair of mules, and a trotting race, were instituted respectively at the seventieth Festival and the seventy-first, but were both abolished by proclamation at the eighty-fourth.
 The trotting race was for mares, and in the last part of the course the riders jumped off and ran beside the mares.

 The chariot races also saw the first woman to win an Olympic event, as the winner was deemed to be the wealthy benefactor or trainer that funded the team rather than those controlling the chariot (who could only be male).
 This allowed for horse trainer and spartan princess Cynisca to be the first female Olympic victor.

-Due to the winner being the benefactor, it was also possible for a particularly wealthy person to improve their odds by bringing multiple teams to the races; Alcibiades was stated to have brought seven chariots to a single competition (though that number was unprecedented), winning the first, second, and either the third or fourth place at once.
+Due to the winner being the benefactor, it was also possible for a particularly wealthy person to improve their odds by bringing multiple teams to the races; according to Plutarch, the record belongs to Alcibiades, who brought seven chariots to a single competition, winning the first, second, and either the third or fourth place at once.

 In 67, the Roman Emperor Nero competed in the chariot race at Olympia.
 He was thrown from his chariot and was thus unable to finish the race.
 Nevertheless, he was declared the winner on the basis that he would have won if he had finished the race.